algolia/jekyll-algolia/README.md

   - algoliasearch-jekyll
 ```

-If everything went well, you should be able to execute `jekyll help` and see the
+If everything went well, you should be able to run `jekyll help` and see the
 `algolia` subcommand listed.

 ## Configuration